-A. Parents/guardians shall be contacted whenever a bus riding suspension is involved by the respective school official.
-The following suspension guidelines shall be implemented for students who have their bus riding privileges suspended.
+- A. Parents/guardians shall be contacted whenever a bus riding suspension is involved by the respective school official.
+The following suspension guidelines shall be implemented for students who have their bus riding privileges suspended. - Recommended Steps: - o 1st Written Bus Report Written letter and assigned seat - 2nd Written Bus Report Written letter, phone call, and assigned seat - 3rd Written Bus Report Three-day suspension from riding the bus - 4th Written Bus Report Three-day suspension from riding the bus - 5th Written Bus Report Three-day suspension and required parent meeting - 6th Written Bus Report Recommendation made to school administration for student's permanent suspension from bus services. - Suspensions are recommended and may be adjusted by the administration of the school, depending on the circumstances of the offense. - B. Some behaviors are severe enough to warrant automatic suspensions.

-Recommended Steps:

-1st Written Bus Report Written letter and assigned seat

-2nd Written Bus Report

-3rd Written Bus Report

-4th Written Bus Report

-Three-day suspension from riding the bus

-Three-day suspension from riding the bus

-5th Written Bus Report

-6th Written Bus Report

-Recommendation made to school administration

-for student's permanent suspension from bus service

-for student's permanent suspension from bus services.

-Suspensions are recommended and may be adjusted by the administration of the school, depending on the circumstances of the offense.

-- B. Some behaviors are severe enough to warrant automatic suspensions.
 In such cases, the steps listed above shall be bypassed.
 The following behaviors shall merit automatic suspensions from riding the school bus.
-Such suspensions shall be determined by the bus company manager and school administration.

-- 1. Possession or Use of Tobacco, Drugs and Alcohol
+Such suspensions shall be determined by the bus company manager and school administration. - 1.
+Possession or Use of Tobacco, Drugs and Alcohol - 4.
+Destruction of the bus

-- 2. Fighting
+2. Fighting

-- D C t

-- 3. Profane Language

-- 4. Destruction of the bus - 5.
-Creating a dangerous environment
+5. Creating a dangerous environment